 VergeOS oVirt Integration:

-See a complete VMware-alternative environment with enterprise backup coverage running in production — from zero to fully protected workloads in a single session.
-Your backup tools already work.
-We’ll prove it live.
+Watch a complete VMware-alternative environment with enterprise backup coverage running in production — from zero to fully protected workloads in a single session.
+The four-panelist Q&A on architecture, deployment, and the VMware migration decision is included in full.

 Veeam Software